Free web hosting: best options in 2021

 |Best for||Free web hosting alternative|

-Hostinger isn’t exactly free, but at just $1.39/mo for its cheapest plan, it’s pretty darn close to free web hosting.
+Hostinger isn’t exactly a free hosting provider, but at just $1.39/mo for its cheapest plan, it’s pretty darn close to free web hosting.
 And, in return, you get amazing performance, ease of use, essential security measures, and helpful 24/7 support.
 A steal for those who need a small/personal website.

 Plus, Hostinger’s resources and features, even for its cheapest plan, are extremely competitive.
 This is what you can expect: